imjasonh/globetrotter/README.md

   - a Rover can't move into a space that's occupied by another Rover or Building, enemy or friendly.
   - a Rover can't move over enemy Fortifications, but it can share the space with a friendly Fortification.
 - **Fortify** - a Rover may place a Fortification on any adjacent space.
-- **Shoot** - identify an enemy Rover or Fortification or Building within 3 spaces, roll 3+ on a D6 to hit, and 3+ to inflict damage
+- **Shoot** - identify an enemy Rover or Fortification or Building within 3 spaces.
+Roll 3+ on a D6 to hit, and 3+ to inflict damage.
   - HQ spaces (pentagons) count as 2 spaces for determining shooting range
   - Fortifications and Buildings are always hit (don't roll)
-  - if shooting through an enemy Fortification, you need a 4+ to hit enemy Rovers
+  - if shooting through an enemy Fortification, you need a 4+ to hit enemy Rovers.
+  - Rovers and Buildings start with 5 hit points.
+Each time they're damaged they lose a hit point.
+When they reach zero hit points, they are destroyed.
+  - Fortifications have 1 hit point, and are destroyed as soon as they take damage.
 - **Build** - if all spaces adjacent to an HQ are occupied by your Fortification or Rover by you, you can build a structure in that space.
   - each player can only have one of each structure, even in multi-planetary games.
   - if a Rover occupied the pentagon space, it gets one free move out in any direction before building.